robertleifke/quadruple/README.md

-# Quadruple
+# Quadruple 🐂

 ![gif](assets/quad_bull.gif)

-A bull call spread strategy that quadruples the returns of any ERC-20 token built as a [Uniswap V4](https://github.com/uniswap/v4-core/) hook.
+A bull call spread strategy built as a [Uniswap V4](https://github.com/uniswap/v4-core/) hook that that **quadruples** the returns of any ERC-20 token.

 ## Overview